Why Should We Hire You? 10 Example Answers By Job Type [2020 Updated]

-When an interviewer asks you "why should we hire you" you better be prepared to answer with a sales pitch.
+When an interviewer asks you "why should we hire you" or more commonly, "why should we hire you", you better be prepared to answer with a sales pitch for the hiring manager.
 This is an important interview question and one that might come up almost immediately in your interview sessions.
 If you mistake this question for a similar one, like "why do you want to work here" you will be answering incorrectly.
 In this guide we're going to show you how to answer the question "why should we hire you" in a brand new technique, that's never been told before.
+And hopefully, impress your hiring manager or interviewer.

 Ready to get started?
 Let's jump right in!